 The state and federal laws state that the offender must have a criminal intent to defraud or steal to be guilty of credit card fraud.
 Mistakenly using someone else's card or unintentionally using a canceled or expired card is not grounds to hold someone criminally liable for credit card fraud.
 Therefore, a criminal defense lawyer will assess intent issues when advising a client.

 There may also be defenses based on who was using the card.
 When theft occurs through online activity, there is no eyewitness to report the crime.
 The state must show that they have the right person through circumstantial evidence.
 So, who had access and opportunity to commit the crime will be important as well.

 Penalties for Credit Card Fraud

-Have You Been Charged With Debit or Credit Card Fraud?
+Concerned About Charges of Debit or Credit Card Fraud?
 Talk to an Attorney Right Away

 If you or someone you know is facing allegations of debit or credit card fraud, you likely need to obtain legal advice so you can understand the government's case against you and consider any legal defenses.
 Consider reaching out to an experienced, local criminal defense attorney to discuss your situation.